-Reporting our Gender pay gap highlights our responsibility as an employer to drive change within our Organisation to ensure we tackle the disparity of pay between males and females.
+Reporting our gender pay gap highlights our responsibility as an employer to drive change within our organisation to ensure that we tackle the disparity of pay between men and women.

 The gender pay gap shows the difference between the average hourly pay for men and women across all ages, roles and organisational levels.
 It differs from equal pay which is the right for men and women to be paid at the same rate of pay for work that is of equal value.